Corn dog: South Korea

-In South Korea, a corn dog is one of the most popular street foods.
-A corn dog is usually called "hot dog" in the Korean language (핫도그), creating confusion with a genuine hot dog.
-A French fry–encrusted corn dog, or "Kogo," has especially attracted the attention of Western visitors, including vegans (using vegan hot dogs).
+In South Korea, corn dogs are one of the most popular street foods.
+Corn dogs are usually called "hot dog" in the Korean language (핫도그), creating confusion with a genuine hot dog.
+A French fry–encrusted corn dog, or "Kogo", has especially attracted the attention of Western visitors, including vegans (using vegan hot dogs).

 Annual celebration

 National Corndog Day is a celebration of the corn dog, tater tots, and American beer that occurs on the first Saturday of March Madness every year.